hbowie/NotenikMkdown/Mkdown Parser Tests/Include from Note.md

 Seq:    224

+Code:

+{:include:A Note to be Included}

 Body:

 This is the first line of the including Note.

-{:include-text:A Note to be Included}
+{:include:A Note to be Included}

 This is the last line of the Note to be included.